Tax Preparation Help

 E, a newly formed partnership, began operations on December 1, 2002.
 E is owned by calendar year partners.
 E wants to make a section 444 election to adopt a September 30 tax year.
 E's deferral period for the tax year beginning December 1, 2002, is 3 months, the number of months between September 30 and December 31.

 Making the election.
-You make a section 444 election by filing Form 8716, Election To Have a Tax Year Other Than a Required Tax Year, with the Internal Revenue Service Center where the entity will file its tax return.
+Make a section 444 election by filing Form 8716, Election To Have a Tax Year Other Than a Required Tax Year, with the Internal Revenue Service Center where the entity will file its tax return.
 Form 8716 must be filed by the earlier of:

 • The due date (not including extensions) of the income tax return for the tax year resulting from the section 444 election, or